 Sell your possessions.
 If it’s going unused, if it’s old or unwanted, clear it out and make some cash.

-Sell anything that isn’t necessary to your everyday life.
-It that means selling the old wedding gown, prom dress, kitchen aid, etc. so be it.
+Sell anything that isn’t necessary for your everyday life.
+It means selling the old wedding gown, prom dress, kitchen aid, etc. so be it.
 You’d be surprised at what people are willing to buy, that we think is either A) trash or B) not worth much.